Trish is a local who understands our issues

 Trish is hard working and progressive

-Trish has spent the last four years representing the needs of the Blue Mountains in the New South Wales Parliament against a greedy, self-interested and conservative government that is determined to sell-off our public assets and degrade essential services.
+Since her election in 2015, Trish has proudly stood up for the needs of the Blue Mountains in the New South Wales Parliament against a tired, incompetent government that is determined to sell-off our public assets and degrade essential services.
 She has fought back and secured improvements to our rail services (such as additional carriages on weekends) and she is a passionate defender of our unique environment.

 Trish will always fight for us